 We always get plenty of questions about how tourist tax actually functions in the Netherlands.
 And that's understandable, because it's not always very clear what needs to be paid and how.
 At Hotels.nl we like to keep things simple, especially when it comes to the price that hotel guests have to pay.
 As such, we've written a short summary for you to explain tourist tax.

-What is city tax?
+What is tourist tax?

-City tax, according to Article 224 of the Local Government Act is:
+Tourist tax, according to Article 224 of the Local Government Act is:

 In layman's terms it just means that the municipality can impose a tax on persons who do not officially live in the city in which they are staying (i.e. tourists).
 Municipalities officially do this because tourists make use of municipal facilities.
-The income generated from a city tax allows the municipality to maintain and perhaps also improve its facilities.
+The income generated from a tourist tax allows the municipality to maintain and perhaps also improve its facilities.

-You don't pay city tax directly to the municipality.
+You don't pay tourist tax directly to the municipality.
 Instead, it is collected by the hotel, apartment, bed and breakfast or other type of accommodation in which you're staying, who will then pay this to the municipality.

-How much is city tax?
+How much is tourist tax?